Five steps to creating a 1-2-1 marketing plan that will generate results

 Here are five key components of an effective contact strategy:

 1. Know your customer

 One of the major advantages of a contact strategy is the opportunity to reach existing customers with relevant, timely communications.
-But in order to do so, you need to have a good understanding of who they are.
+But to do so, you need to have a good understanding of who they are.

 You can organize your customer contact data in different ways:

 - Segment - split by demographic, value, or behavior.

 - Lifestage - based on the length of relationships with different customers.

 - Persona - different customer types based on needs and motivations.